 Back to Christmas Past

 So in "Kristin's Christmas Past", which you might find listed as "Last Chance Holiday", we have the Christmas version of "Back to the Future" with Kristin waking up in her own past and realising that she can change the future by meddling in the past.
-Yes if you know your "Back to the Future" movies you will spot the clues including a picture which Kristin has of herself in the future but it is kind of fun even if it as subtle as a brick wrapped in Christmas wrapping paper or for that matter a fruity champagne bottle from a back of a very deep cooler.
+Yes if you know your "Back to the Future" movies you will spot the clues including a picture which Kristin has of herself in the future but it is kind of fun even if it is as subtle as a brick wrapped in Christmas wrapping paper or for that matter a fruity champagne bottle from a back of a magically deep cooler.

 So it doesn't take a genius to know where "Kristin's Christmas Past" is going to lead as it is also influenced by other movies other than "Back to the Future" with a touch of "13 Going on 30" mixed into the story when it comes to Jamie having been in love with Kristin since they were young only for her to be oblivious to the fact.
 But still, the journey to the movie's inevitable conclusion is kind of fun with Kristin trying not to let slip who she really is to others whilst there is a joke surrounding an AOL account, remember the days of AOL along with dial up internet connections.

 In truth there is nothing that amazing in "Kristin's Christmas Past" and it often resorts to emotional manipulation which sadly sticks out like the proverbial sore thumb.
 But in-between the manipulation, the cliche and frequently corny jokes "Kristin's Christmas Past" does have Shiri Appleby who is a barrel of energy which certainly helps as does the fact that Hannah Marks looks amazingly like her.
-Unfortunately Judd Nelson who is cast as Kristin's father is in a part which is a waste of talent; basically it is a famous name that has next to nothing to do.
+Unfortunately Judd Nelson, who is cast as Kristin's father, is in a part which is a waste of talent; basically it is a famous name that has next to nothing to do.

 What this all boils down to is that "Kristin's Christmas Past" is okay, it has some fun scenes but it isn't the sort of Christmas movie which is full on Christmas charm and Christmas magic.